Yunus0or1/Guidelines-How_TO/Celery-Django in Production using Supervisor.md

        },
    }
    ```
- - Now write these two commands to start beat and worker
+ - Now write these two commands to start beat and worker.
+These two must be started simultaneously.
+Beat would push task to worker and Worker would execute it.
    ```
    celery -A proj_name beat -l info --logfile=celery.beat.log celery -A proj_name worker -l info --logfile=celery.log